+Predictors of Mortality in the ID Population

+- age

+- · mobility status

+- the need for special assistance when eating

+- sudden or progressive weight loss
-Predictors of Mortality in the ID Population • age level of intellectual disability mobility status a distinct cluster of co-morbidities the need for special assistance when eating chronic aspiration pneumonia sudden or progressive weight loss pneumonias that result in hospitalization

-- Health care coordination by registered nurses is an essential support for the ID/DD population who are at risk for chronic and acute health conditions.
-Timely nursing assessment results in appropriate referral and treatment by medical practitioners. - The premature onset of acute and chronic health issues which lead to morbidity and mortality in people with ID presents a unique challenge to caregivers. - The CT DDS process for reviewing advanced life directives including the withholding of cardiopulmonary resuscitation (DNRs) provides the team with a foundation for quality end of life planning. - End of life planning that included hospice services and supports allowed many individuals with irreversible or terminal conditions to remain in their home or current residence. - CT DDS mortality cases referred to the CT Department of Public Health resulted in improvements in healthcare facility and/or health care practitioners standards of practice which we expect will ultimately advance the quality of care for people with ID/DD. - DDS Health and Nursing Standards and Protocols and other quality improvement initiatives developed as a result of the mortality review process have been adopted and implemented by provider agencies. - Consumers living in their own home or receiving individualized supports benefit from health education and training that focuses on health promotion and disease prevention. - Post mortem examinations are a valuable tool to confirm the cause and manner of death in cases where the cause of death was not immediately determined. - Health care practitioners continue to benefit from continuing education opportunities that focus on the special health needs of persons with intellectual disabilities. - From a resource and operational standpoint the "aging in place phenomenon" within the ID/DD population presents a future challenge for the CT DDS service system and for all care providers. - Enteral feedings do not prolong survival and may not improve the quality of life for individuals with intellectual disabilities. - The aging Down syndrome population requires specialized and comprehensive supports. - As a result of the mortality review process the quality of supports for people served by the CT DDS service system have improved.
+- · level of intellectual disability - · a distinct cluster of co-morbidities - · chronic aspiration pneumonia - pneumonias that result in hospitalization - Health care coordination by registered nurses is an essential support for the ID/DD population who are at risk for chronic and acute health conditions.
+Timely nursing assessment results in appropriate referral and treatment by medical practitioners. - The premature onset of acute and chronic health issues which lead to morbidity and mortality in people with ID presents a unique challenge to caregivers. - The CT DDS process for reviewing advanced life directives including the withholding of cardiopulmonary resuscitation (DNRs) provides the team with a foundation for quality end of life planning. - End of life planning that included hospice services and supports allowed many individuals with irreversible or terminal conditions to remain in their home or current residence. - CT DDS mortality cases referred to the CT Department of Public Health resulted in improvements in healthcare facility and/or health care practitioners standards of practice which we expect will ultimately advance the quality of care for people with ID/DD. - DDS Health and Nursing Standards and Protocols and other quality improvement initiatives developed as a result of the mortality review process have been adopted and implemented by provider agencies. - Consumers living in their own home or receiving individualized supports benefit from health education and training that focuses on health promotion and disease prevention. - Post mortem examinations are a valuable tool to confirm the cause and manner of death in cases where the cause of death was not immediately determined. - Health care practitioners continue to benefit from continuing education opportunities that focus on the special health needs of persons with intellectual disabilities. - Training topics were identified from IMRB findings and have been implemented for nursing and direct care staff by provider agencies. - From a resource and operational standpoint the "aging in place phenomenon" within the ID/DD population presents a future challenge for the CT DDS service system and for all care providers. - Enteral feedings do not prolong survival and may not improve the quality of life for individuals with intellectual disabilities. - The aging Down syndrome population requires specialized and comprehensive supports. - As a result of the mortality review process the quality of supports for people served by the CT DDS service system have improved.